Portugal isn’t just about charming cities and golden beaches – hiking in Portugal means discovering a whole world of trails to sink your shoes into.

-Famous Hikes in Portugal
+Famous hiking in Portugal

 Peneda-Gerês National Park - The Calcedonia Trail